Skip to Main Site Navigation Skip to Content Skip to Footer

 General Description/Duties

-• The Budget and Resources Allocation Committee shall inform and advise the University Senate on matters of budget and allocation of human and material resources that are vital to the welfare and development of the University as a whole.
+• The Budget and Resource Allocation Committee (BRAC) shall attend meetings of the University Budget Committee, and the University Space Committee (as relevant to BRAC business).
+BRAC shall inform and advise the University Senate on matters of budget and allocation of financial, human, material, and space resources that are vital to the welfare and development of the University as a whole.

 Term